 Reproducible efforts agree within 5% or 100 mL with other efforts.
 Results not meeting these minimum acceptable criteria should be interpreted with caution.

-Lung volumes (see Figure: Normal lung volumes.) are measured by determining functional residual capacity (FRC) and with spirometry.
+Lung volumes are measured by determining functional residual capacity (FRC).
 FRC is the amount of air remaining in the lungs after normal exhalation.
 The total lung capacity (TLC) is the volume of gas that is contained in the lungs at the end of maximal inspiration.

 FRC is measured using gas dilution techniques or a plethysmograph (which is more accurate in patients who have airflow limitation and trapped gas).